 Johnnie Fox’s run hooley nights every day of the week (that’s Irish dancing with Irish music).
 Just a heads up though, you’ll have to buy tickets for the event, which includes a four-course meal.

 If you’re looking for heart-warmingly eclectic and wacky, this is the spot.
 Enjoy the outside seating area with garden gnomes and other Irish collectibles.
 Inside, it’s a typical old Irish pub where you’ll find banknotes from all over the world pinned at the bar and more.

 In Ireland, Johnnie Fox’s is a must-do.
 Just make sure to organize transportation for the end of the night (cab or rental), as there are no buses on weekends in that area.

 Address: Glencullen, co.
 Dublin

-Toner’s is one of Dublin’s oldest pubs around, having been established in 1734.
-It’s renowned for pulling some of the best pints of Guinness in the capital (no frothy bubbles), while also having some of the most classic looking, wooden snugs.
-Above all, it’s an old man pub, but gets lots of visitors from all over the country and beyond.
+Toner’s is one of Dublin’s oldest pubs, established in 1734.
+It’s renowned for pulling some of the best pints of Guinness in the capital (no frothy bubbles), while also having some of the most classic-looking wooden snugs.

 Address: Baggot Street, Dublin